 "Initially when I stared the project I thought I would somehow come to a deeper understanding to what it takes to be a cowboy," he said.
 "In the process of this personal re search, I realized the closer I wanted to get to the ‘ideal' cowboy, the more I was becoming like a superficial tourist, and my gaze was super shallow."

 After spending time traveling, filming, photographing, and meeting all kinds of people along the highways, he realized just how much contemporary cowboy culture is about travel and religion.
-This inspired him to rent a white Bronco, instead of the iconic horse, and film Highway 67 at different times, speeds, and dates to create an endless loop.

 "It gives a sense of how travel is so connected to the desire of an ideal that is perhaps never reached in the world of modern cowboys.
 I suppose Dreaming Arizona is a metaphoric journey through the legendary Highway 67 to expose the end of cowboy-ism through a series of seven films within seven different time frames, structure and inner sequences," he said.